AlrP/Networks-Optimization-Tasks/README.md

-# Networks-Optimization-Tasks
-Repository for networks optimization algorithms and tasks
+Repository for university algorithms and tasks